-- Office facilities that provide work areas to support the academic, administrative, and service functions of the colleges.
-Also includes rooms such as student counseling rooms and testing areas, staff conference rooms, file rooms, and break rooms (FICM Codes 310-355). - Student service areas include general use facilities such as child care facilities (FICM Codes 640 and 645), food service facilities (FICM Codes 630 and 635), lounge facilities (FICM Codes 650 and 655), merchandise areas such as bookstores, student supply stores, or ticket outlet services (FICM Codes 660 and 665), and rooms used for recreation and amusement (FICM Codes 670 and 675).
-Meeting rooms used by the institution or the general public for a variety of nonclass meetings also are included (FICM Codes 680 and 685). - Support areas, including central administrative computer and telecommunications rooms, maintenance shops, garages, warehouses, and storage facilities (FICM Codes 710-765). - iii) Assembly areas, including theaters, auditoriums, arenas, exhibition rooms, and concert halls, used primarily for general presentations or performances (FICM Codes 610-625).
-Includes areas that serve as an extension of the activities in that facility. - Physical education areas used for physical education instructional programs and intercollegiate and recreational activities.
+(FICM Codes 310-355).

+- iv) Student service areas include general use facilities such as child care facilities (FICM Codes 640 and 645), food service facilities (FICM Codes 630 and 635), lounge facilities (FICM Codes 650 and 655), merchandise areas such as bookstores, student supply stores, or ticket outlet services (FICM Codes 660 and 665), and rooms used for recreation and amusement (FICM Codes 670 and 675).
+Meeting rooms used by the institution or the general public for a variety of nonclass meetings also are included (FICM Codes 680 and 685). - Bii) Support areas, including central administrative computer and telecommunications rooms, maintenance shops, garages, warehouses, and storage facilities (FICM Codes 710-765). - \underline{C} iii) Assembly areas, including theaters, auditoriums, arenas, exhibition rooms, and concert halls, used primarily for general presentations or performances (FICM Codes 610-625).
+Includes areas that serve as an extension of the activities in that facility. - Div) Physical education areas used for physical education instructional programs and intercollegiate and recreational activities.
 Includes areas such as gymnasiums, athletic courts, swimming pools, and other special use athletic facilities (FICM Codes 520, 523, and 525).
-(Does not include specific classrooms more appropriately classified under FICM Code series 100.) - v) Special use facilities not included elsewhere, such as armory, armory services, media production services, clinics, etc. (FICM Codes 510, 515 and 530-590). - B) Core Campus Considerations will contain 20% of priority points Priorities will be assigned and will be given to colleges that do not have adequate core campus components in place.
-A core campus generally consists of classrooms, laboratories, student services, day care, learning resources/library, business and industry training services, and facilities to support high enrollment programmatic areas.
+(Does not include specific classrooms more appropriately classified under FICM Code series 100.) - E¥) Special use facilities not included elsewhere, such as armory, armory services, media production services, clinics, etc. (FICM Codes 510, 515 and 530-590). - 2B) Core Campus Considerations (20%).
+Priorities will be assigned to colleges that do not have adequate core campus components in place.
+A core campus generally consists of classrooms, laboratories, student services, day care, learning resources/library, business and industry training services, and facilities to support high enrollment programmatic areas. - 3C) Space Criteria/Considerations (20%).
+Utilization of existing space will be calculated by annual full-time equivalent enrollment per net assignable square feet (NASF) of the most recently completed fiscal year.
+Priority will be assigned to those districts that have the highest utilization of owned space. - i) Utilization of Existing Space.
+Priorities will be assigned so that the higher utilization rate generated by weekly instructional hours for credit and noncredit courses offered at permanent locations owned by the college (college holds title, lease purchase, or purchasing contract for deed), the higher the priority that will be assigned.
+Instructional hours are defined as those enrollments generated by students taking credit and noncredit courses.